-Revizto is updated on a regular basis with the latest 2D drawings and 3D models meaning the platform can be used to view the federated design during design meetings, for model reviews, and to communicate issues and clashes between task teams with an auditable record of communications.
+Revizto should be updated on a regular basis with the latest 2D drawings and 3D models meaning the platform can be used to view the federated design during design meetings, for model reviews, and to communicate issues and clashes between task teams with an auditable record of communications.

-This democratises access to up-to-date issues, clashes and design information with it all unified in one accessible platform.
+This democratises access to up-to-date issues, clashes and design information with all design information unified in one accessible platform.

-7.2 EXCHANGE FORMATS AND FREQUENCIES
+1.11 EXCHANGE FORMATS AND FREQUENCIES

 The exchange of information between task teams is fundamental to a projects ability to coordinate a design.
-This might sound logical, however typically with multiple design authoring software's used by different task teams the exchange of information can become a roadblock and waste time.
+This might sound logical, however typically with multiple design authoring software used by different task teams the exchange of information can become a roadblock and waste time.

 Exchange formats (for example file types) and frequencies should be agreed upfront within the Exchange Information Requirements.
-While the collaborative environment will be the source of truth from a coordination perspective, information exchange frequencies need to be frequent and automated where possible to enable iterative design within authoring software's.
+While the collaborative environment will be the source of truth from a coordination perspective, information exchange frequencies need to be frequent and automated where possible to enable iterative design within authoring software.

 All exchanges of information need to be done via the CDE.
 3D models and 2D drawings can then be pushed to the collaborative environment for inter task team coordination.
-Where possible information pushes should be automated from the native design authoring software (for example Revit) to the collaborative environment (Revizto), however all information should first be in the CDE as per ISO19650.
+Where possible, information pushes should be automated from the native design authoring software (for example Revit) to the collaborative environment (Revizto), however all information should first be in the CDE as per ISO 19650.

 This will enable a cyclic approach to information exchanges between task teams as information providers and receivers.
 Traditionally information exchanges become more frequent as the design progresses.
 This is because information is not seen as ready to share with other task teams.
-When a model first methodology is taken, information exchanges can more frequently earlier in the design process
+When a model first methodology is taken, information exchanges can occur more frequently and earlier in the design process.

-7.3 CLASH DETECTION
+1.12 CLASH DETECTION

-Clash detection ensures that models are coordinated so that when the project information model is issued for construction, we have confidence that the design is constructable and that the onsite rework required has been minimised.
+Clash detection ensures that models are coordinated so that when the project information model is issued for construction, we have confidence that the design is constructable, and that on-site rework required has been minimised.

-Clash detection should be carried out at varying levels across all the design phases:
+Clash detection should be carried out at varying levels across all design phases: